Agriculture: Celery Pest Management Guidelines

 • Description of the Pest

-The serpentine leafminer is the smallest and most yellow of the three and produces characteristically wandering mines.
+The pea leafminer occurs in the Salinas Valley as well as in the Central Valley, where it occurs with the serpentine leafminer.
+It also appears to be extending its distribution into the southern growing regions of the state.
 The pea leafminer is the largest and most black or gray and, following the first two instars, produces straight mines.
-The pea leafminer is more likely to mine the petioles and stalks of celery than the other species.
+It is more likely than the other species to mine the petioles and stalks of celery.

 Damage